fineoio/fineo-client/docs/client/tools.md

  it explicitly (unless you want to).

  If you want to specify multiple events, you need to specify the index of the event to which each field belongs.
-Going back to built in 'metric' type, you can specify two events like this:
+Going back to the built in 'metric' type, you can specify two events like this:

 ```
-$ java -cp tools-<version>.jar;my-company-files.jar io.fineo.client.tools.Schema \
+$ java -cp tools-<version>.jar;my-company-files.jar io.fineo.client.tools.Stream \
   --api-key <your api key> \
   --url <api> \
   --credentials-file <yaml credentials> \